 Visual Staff

+Matt has worked professionally as a video producer for more than 20 years, creating content for Animal Plants Pets, St. Baldrick’s Foundation, JDRF, the Muscular Dystrophy Association (MDA), Games Done Quick, MitchFlowerPower, Pulse Percussion, and Pacific Crest Youth Arts Organization.
 Matt earned a Bachelor of Arts in Business Administration and Master of Arts in Education from California State University, San Bernardino.
-He enjoys speedrunning retro video games and spending time with his wonderful wife Angela and dachshunds Lily and Paisley.
+He enjoys speedrunning retro video games, traveling, and spending quality time with his wife Angela and their dachshunds, Lily and Paisley.

 Rudy Ruiz